xPepp3z/myPortfolio/README.md

-# 🌐 Portfolio Personale – Giuseppe Gravagno
+# 🌐 Personal Portfolio – Giuseppe Gravagno

-Benvenut* nel repository del mio portfolio personale, un sito web che presenta chi sono, i miei progetti e le competenze che sto acquisendo nel mio percorso da **junior web developer**.
+Welcome to my personal portfolio repository, a website showcasing who I am, my projects, and the skills I'm acquiring on my journey as a junior web developer.
 --

-## 👨‍💻 Su di me
+## 👨‍💻 About Me

-Mi chiamo Giuseppe Gravagnop e attualmente studio presso la **Steve Jobs Academy di Catania**.
+My name is Giuseppe Gravagnop and I'm currently studying at the **Steve Jobs Academy in Catania**.

-Sto imparando le basi del web development e ho deciso di costruire questo sito come vetrina per i miei progressi e i progetti personali.
+I'm learning the basics of web development and have decided to build this website as a showcase for my progress and personal projects.

-Questo sito rappresenta **una tappa del mio percorso di crescita**, e continuerà ad evolversi insieme alle mie competenze.
+This website represents a milestone in my growth journey and will continue to evolve along with my skills.

-> 🛠️ *Work in progress – Sto ancora imparando!*
+> 🛠️ *Work in progress – Still learning!*

 ---

-## 🧩 Tecnologie usate
+## 🧩 Technologies used

 - **HTML5**
 - **CSS3**